pfeuffer/git_bisect_demo/README.md

    `git bisect reset`

-Belive me, when you have seen this little magic, you will reconsider squashing commits.
+Belief me, when you have seen this little magic, you will reconsider squashing commits.

 **Have fun!**